 As the popularity of rideshare apps grows, so do the number of rideshare drivers.
 While Virginia requires that all rideshare drivers be given comprehensive background checks before being hired, that doesn’t mean every rideshare driver will operate a vehicle responsibly.

 We at GibsonSingleton Virginia Injury Attorneys know all too well the damages that distracted or reckless rideshare drivers can cause.
 If you or a loved one have been injured in a rideshare accident (either as a passenger, pedestrian, or in another vehicle), you deserve justice and compensation.
-Contact us today and see why we’re the right law firm to handle your case.
+Contact our Virginia rideshare accident lawyers today and see why we’re the right law firm to handle your case.